menu

 The overall crime rate in Ambrose is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Ambrose is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ambrose doesn't have a public transportation system that people use for their commute.

 Demographics